pyvista/pyvista/docs/_build/html/_sources/examples.rst.txt

 .. image:: beam.png

-You can animiate the motion of the beam by updating the positions and scalars of the grid copied to the plotting object.
+You can animate the motion of the beam by updating the positions and scalars of the grid copied to the plotting object.
 First you have to setup the plotting object:::